flutter/website/src/cookbook/games/achievements-leaderboard.md

 There's more to the `games_services` plugin.
 With this plugin, you can:

--   get the player's icon, name or unique ID
+- Get the player's icon, name or unique ID

--   save and load game states
+- Save and load game states

--   sign out of the game service
+- Sign out of the game service

 Some achievements can be incremental.
 For example: "You have collected all 10 pieces of the McGuffin.".